-9) List and discuss with your Supervisor three ways you are actively involved in the Command's Safety and Health Program.
+9) List and discuss with your supervisor three ways you are actively involved in the Command Safety and Health Program.

 1

 2

 3

-Employee Sign/Date:Supervisor Sign/Date:

-10) Discuss with your supervisor the information provided in your division's Industrial Hygiene Survey and how you can obtain a copy.

 Employee Sign/Date: Supervisor Sign/Date:

+10) Discuss with your supervisor the information provided in division's Industrial Hygiene Survey and how you can obtain

+Employee Sign/Date: Supervisor Sign/Date:

-11) With your supervisor conduct a Job Hazard Analysis within your work area.
-(The JHA/RM process is located on page 15 of this passport).
-Lace CAUTION PLEASE REVIEW JOB HAZARD ANALYSIS AT THIS WORK STATION
+11) With your supervisor create/reuse your a Job Hazard Analysis within your work area.
+(The JHA/RM process is located on page 15 of this passport.)
 This will be an indicator that you understand the JHA process from start to finish.
+NALYSIS

 Employee Sign/Date: Supervisor Sign/Date:

-12) Discuss Unsafe/Unhealthful Work Conditions and Near Miss-Reporting using the NAVMC Form 11401 or ESAMS with your supervisor.
+12) Discuss Unsafe/Unhealthful Work Conditions and Near I Reporting using the NAVMC Form 11401 or ESAMS with yo supervisor.

-Employee Sign/Date: Supervisor Sign/Date:
+Employee Sign/Date: Supervisor Sign/Date: 29 Minor Incident

+300 Near Misses